 Summary of Electrohome Signature Review

-The Electrohome Signature costs more than other players, because it features a higher-quality construction and delivers a better performance.
+The Electrohome Signature Record Player costs more than others, because it features a higher-quality construction and delivers a better performance.
 It also looks stunning with its classic retro design made from real wood with a rich walnut finish.

 It plays 7, 10 and 12-inch vinyl discs at speeds of 33 1/3, 45 and 78 RPM, MP3 audio files (from USB devices or tablets, phones, etc.), CDs and AM/FM radio.
 It can save your entire vinyl collection in MP3 format to ensure you’ll be able to enjoy those unique vinyl sounds anytime and anywhere.